 Identification Characteristics –

 Trithemis pallidinervis is a medium sized, yellow-brown dragonfly with long spidery legs.
 Males have yellow to pale brown faces in front and are iridescent purple above.
-The large compound eyes (link compound eye article here, if you want to) are reddish brown above, brownish on the sides and bluish grey below.
+The large compound eyes are reddish brown above, brownish on the sides and bluish grey below.
 The thorax is olivaceous-brown above, with a dark brown triangle, bright yellowish brown below, with three black stripes on each side.
 Legs are black, long and spidery.
 The basal half of the femora of the first pair of legs are bright yellow.
 Wings are transparent with reddish venation.
 The forewings have amber colored basal markings.
 The wings have a golden sheen when viewed from certain angle.
 Wing spot is black with creamy white ends.
 Abdomen is a bright yellow with black median and lateral stripes.
 These stripes are confluent at the end of each abdominal segment, enclosing a wedge shaped yellow spot.

 Females largely resemble males, with the wings tinted yellow or reddish brown, with the base of the abdomen being broadly black.